Industry Insights

 There's a good reason for that: it's fast, affordable, and packed with tools that can help you both reach specific audiences (while quickly measuring results, to boot).
 But lately, that playbook hasn't stretched as far—at least, on its own.

 Maybe you've even noticed some common frustrations yourself: CPMs keep rising, algorithms keep shifting priorities, and the best targeted ads can get lost amid the ever-escalating battle for attention.
+Social media and attention span challenges are real, and they’re changing how brands think about tv ads vs online ads.

 It's one reason why connected TV (CTV) is quickly becoming one of the fastest-growing channels for small to medium-sized businesses.

 Once considered out of reach, CTV has emerged as an equally easy way to serve unskippable, full-screen ads—crucially, during moments when your audience is actually paying attention, not lost in a "scroller's haze."
+And in the tv vs social media awareness comparison, that attention gap matters.

 In this guide, we'll: